 Richard Schkolnick is a dirt lawyer whose practice is devoted to creating value for property owners and developers by expediting site plan approvals and variances from government agencies.
 He understands that moving projects through the often lengthy approval process is critical.
 He leads your development team, coordinating the efforts of engineers, planners, architects, traffic experts and environmental consultants.

 Richard has over thirty years’ experience in complex land use matters.
 He is a past Chair of the State Bar Association’s Land Use Law Section and is the creator and moderator of its widely acclaimed “Advanced Topics in Zoning” webinar series, which regularly gathers the leaders of the State Bar’s Land Use Law section to tackle cutting edge legal issues facing the development community.
 He is a frequent lecturer on the zoning circuit, including regular speaking gigs at the Bar Association’s “Annual Update” and at Rutgers Business School.
-He has been selected for inclusion for nine straight years (2012 to 2020) on the New Jersey Super Lawyers list.
+He has been selected for inclusion for twelve straight years (2012 to 2023) on the New Jersey Super Lawyers list.
 He is passionate about land use law, having presented his entertaining “New Jersey Land Use Law 101” course over twenty times to groups of engineers, architects and brokers.

 Richard also litigates land use and real estate cases, bringing the practical problem solving skills he has honed in dealing with public entities to bear in the litigation process.